Looking To Learn A Little More About Vape Tanks? Have A Problem With Your E Cig Tank? You’re In The Right Place.

 Most e-liquids are sold from 0mg nicotine to 20mg – it used to be 24mg until the TPD came along.

-Mouth To Lung
+Mouth to Lung (MTL)

 As a rule of thumb most folks who begin with MTL tanks enjoy a higher nicotine mix.